memory-formation/dmf-utils/docs/modules/env.rst

 Env
 ===

-The `env` module in DMF Utils provides a flexible and powerful way to manage environment variables across different levels, including user, project, and system.
-This module simplifies the handling of environment variables by allowing you to load, set, unset, and retrieve variables from different sources, making it easy to manage configurations for your projects.
+The `env` module in DMF Utils provides utilities to manage environment variables.
+It wraps python-dotenv to load automatically environment variables from `.env` files in different scopes.

 This module is included in the base package: